 View the Ministers and Assistant Ministers.

 The Australia-New Zealand SKA Coordination Committee (ANZSCC) Science Advisory Committee (SAC) supports the delivery of Square Kilometre Array project.

 The Australia-New Zealand SKA Coordination Committee (ANZSCC) supports Australia’s involvement in the global Square Kilometre Array project.

-The Australian Space Agency Advisory Group is non-statutory, independent and skills-based.
-Meet our group members.
+The Australian Space Agency Advisory Board is non-statutory, independent and skills-based.
+Meet our board members.

 The Emissions Reduction Assurance Committee assess compliance with the Offsets Integrity Standards to ensure the integrity of the Emissions Reduction Fund.